Cloufield/gwaslab/docs/SumstatsObject.md

 In GWASLab, sumstats were stored in a `Sumstats Object`, which is built on `pandas Dataframe`.
 All other functions are designed as methods of this Sumstats Object.

-To load any sumstats into the object, simply specify the column name and load the raw GWAS summary statistics from a pandas DataFrame or specifying a file path.
+To load any sumstats into the object, simply specify the column name and load the raw GWAS summary statistics from a pandas DataFrame or specify a file path.
 All raw data will be loaded as `"string"` datatype.

-## Usage
+## 1. Usage

 ```python
 mysumstats = gl.Sumstats(